 By January 31

-Give to each employee to whom Connecticut wages were paid during the preceding calendar year, federal Form W-2, Wage and Tax Statement.
+Provide a federal Form W-2, Wage and Tax Statement to each employee to whom Connecticut wages were paid during the preceding calendar year.

-File Form CT-W3, Connecticut Annual Reconciliation of Wages, together with every "state copy" of federal Form W-2 reporting Connecticut wages paid to employees during the prior calendar year.
+File Form CT-W3, Connecticut Annual Reconciliation of Withholding, together with every "state copy" of federal Form W-2 reporting Connecticut wages paid to employees during the prior calendar year.

 If the due date falls on a Saturday, Sunday or legal holiday, the next business day will be the due date.

 To register a business, complete REG-1, Business Taxes Registration Application.
 Form REG-1 is also used to register for most other state business taxes administered by the Department of Revenue Services.
 In completing Form REG-1 you must furnish a general description of your business activities.
 If your business is a sole proprietorship you must furnish your Social Security Number.
 If it is a partnership, corporation, limited liability company or limited liability partnership, you must furnish the company's Federal Employer Identification Number (FEIN) and the Social Security Numbers, names and addresses of the partners or officers.
 If there are more than three partners or officers, attach a list of the remaining names and Social Security Numbers to Form REG-1.

 Use Form REG-1 to register for Admissions and Dues Tax, Business Entity Tax, Business Use Tax, Cigarette Tax (over the counter retail sales), Corporation Business Tax, Dry Cleaning Surcharge, Income Tax Withholding, Motor Vehicle Rental Surcharge, Room Occupancy Tax, Tourism Account Surcharge on the Rental/Leasing of Passenger Motor Vehicles, Unrelated Business Income Tax, Utility Companies Tax, as well as for the Sales and Use Tax.